Bipolar disorder: Victimization by criminals

+[...] the strong role that contextual factors such as poverty, neighborhood, and substance use play in violence perpetration by people with serious mental illness, as well as those without mental illness.

-Homelessness and housing instability:
+Homelessness and housing instability

-Prevalence
+Prevalence of bipolar disorder

 Studies have shown that bipolar disorder occurs at significantly higher rates among people experiencing homelessness compared with the general population.
 A 2024 meta-analysis and systematic review estimates that there is a global prevalence of approximately 8% of bipolar disorder amongst homeless individuals, which is several times higher than the population averages.
-Earlier reviews also found elevated rates as high as 6%-9%, but estimates vary depending on diagnostic criteria and design.
-Researchers state that methodological differences- such as inconsistent definitions of homelessness and small sample sizes- may contribute to the wide range of reported prevalence rates.
+Earlier reviews also found elevated rates as high as 6–9%, but estimates vary depending on diagnostic criteria and design.
+Researchers have noted substantial heterogeneity in reported prevalence estimates, which may reflect methodological differences between studies, including variations in the definition of homelessness, diagnostic methods, and sample characteristics.